Skip to Main Content

 But many experts advise holding onto certain mortgage documents, such as the mortgage note, for the life of your loan or beyond, or at least until you sell your home.

 Even if you pay off your mortgage, it is a smart idea to keep the paperwork.
-Once you sell and there are no future tax implications associated with the sale of that property, your paperwork may be discarded. — Roselina D’Annucci, a New York-based attorney with Serrano & Associates PC
+Once you sell and there are no future tax implications associated with the sale of that property, your paperwork may be discarded. — Roselina D’Annucci, a New York-based attorney with Serrano and Associates PC

 What information your mortgage statements contain